lisathompson01/SCIQIS-Project/README.md

 In particular, I would like to:
 - Combine multiple noise sources (gate errors, decoherence, and measurement errors) to study their joint effect on fidelity.
 - Run the teleportation circuit on real IBM Quantum hardware via IBM Lab for comparison with simulation results.
 - Extend the study to continuous-variable quantum teleportation, which opens interesting connections to quantum optics.
+- Refactor the notebook by moving many of the function definitions into separate Python files within the repository, making the notebook shorter, cleaner, and more modular.
 ---

 ## Requirements